Stakeholder Consultation on Energy Transition in the State of Chhattisgarh

 Mr Abdul Waris, Executive Engineer, Public Works Department, Raipur

-Public Transport: Panellists stressed on the need for public transport and developing infrastructure the
+• Public Transport: Panellists stressed on the need for public transport and developing the supporting infrastructure.

 We are looking for "Change Makers".
 Join Us!